Johnny Marr: Personal life

 Marr and his wife Angie have been together since 1979, before the Smiths formed.
 They have two children, Sonny and Nile Marr.
 Nile is also a musician, and was frontman of the band Man Made before going solo.
 After residing in Portland, Oregon, for more than five years, the family returned to Britain for Marr to record his solo album in Manchester.

 Marr gave up eating meat around 1985 in solidarity with Morrissey and Angie.
 He stated: "It's not a good idea to have a number one album called Meat Is Murder and be seen eating a bacon sarnie."
-After meeting American rap group Naughty by Nature, he was inspired by their philosophy of strength through health, and soon after quit drinking, smoking and converted to veganism.
+After meeting American rap group Naughty by Nature, he was inspired by their philosophy of strength through health, and soon after quit drinking and smoking, and converted to veganism.
 Marr is a keen runner, and completed the 2010 New York Marathon in a time of 3:54:18.
-Marr has been a supporter of Manchester City F.C. since 1972, and has been seen attending games.
-Marr is a patron of the Manchester Modernist Society.
+He has been a supporter of Manchester City F.C. since 1972, and has been seen attending games.
+He is a patron of the Manchester Modernist Society.

+Marr does not consider himself English or British, saying, "Anyone who looks back on the past 30 years of my career will know that I've always described myself as Mancunian Irish.
+I was the first of my family to be born in England.
+I've never described myself as British or English.
+I'm either Mancunian or Mancunian Irish – that is a culture and a nationality that is a thing unto itself."